Logo

 • Makes the architect more forgiving of bugs because the architect has likely made similar mistakes in the past.”

 This brings us back to the fact that a senior software Architect on some teams can in fact be an Engineer, despite their title.
 Anybody who designs a product or a system can be called an Architect if the role isn’t clearly defined.
+So if you need to hire full time developer be sure to describe position responsibilities in detail and do not fuss about titles.

 Software Architecture and Engineering – technical side